marie-lourdes/leperlier-marie-lourdes-app-web-pay-my-buddy-P6/README.md

 https://www.mysql.com/products/workbench/

-5. Upload structure BDD of file Data.sql in SQL BDD and  then add your info connexion BDD in file application.properties or in local system
+5. Upload structure BDD of file Data.sql in SQL BDD and  then add your info connexion BDD in environment variable of your local system

 ### Running App

-Post installation of Java, Maven and Spring Tools 4, you will have to run app to load data and all application with  Boot DashBoard of Spring Tools or with your CLI , mvn spring-boot:run .
+Post installation of Java, Maven and Spring Tools 4, and BDD you will have to run app with your CLI ,java -jar config/webapp-1.0.0.jar for app PROD

 Finally, you will be ready to  use webapp and request The link homepage  is :http://localhost:8080/home